OpenBB-finance/OpenBB/website/content/terminal/reference/economy/edebt.md

 ---
 title: edebt
-description: The page provides the information about edebt, a tool that gives access to national debt statistics for various countries.
+description: "The page provides the information about edebt, a tool that gives access" to national debt statistics for various countries.
 The data is sourced from Wikipedia.
 keywords:
 - edebt